The Crew of Esher Hill: a Merchverse serial

 Faiza Hiba Khalil studied dragons and artefacts to escape the pressures of title and family.
 They leap at the opportunity to use their knowledge on Esher’s quest—even if they have no idea how to use the sword that accompanies their fire-proof armour.

 Marie and Sarie Roxleigh know two things: they are women and they are wed.
 Astreut disagrees.
-In the wilds of the Gast, they might find power enough to make their safety, but they have no reason to trust Esher’s crew—not even Esher himself.
+In the wilds of the Gast, they might find power enough to make their safety—but they have no reason to trust Esher and his crew.

 Kit March is a magician and trickster with quick words, an affinity for narrative and a heart filled with guilt—but Kit’s magic is designed to impress and entertain, not protect.